chris6661/readme-generator/Develop/README.md

  - [Questions](#questions)

 ## Description
- A simple application to develop a README file using node.js when the user enters requested information.
+ This application will create a README file for your repo using node.js

 ## Installation
- Install npm and inquirer
+ To install necessary dependencies run: npm install and inquirer

 ## Usage
- none
+ Open the terminal and run: node index.js, then fill out request information

 ## License
  MIT
  (https://choosealicense.com/licenses/mit/)

 ## Contributing
- Not necessary, this is already pretty awesome =)
+ No other contributions needed at this time, though if you think of something let me know 😃

 ## Tests
- None
+ To run tests, run the following command: npm tests

 ## Questions
  If you have any questions about the repo, please open an issue in my GitHub at Chris6661 or email me at chrutkay6661@gmail.com.